Award winning Northampton Community College provides accessible and quality education for all

 Belka is also an aspiring major in early childhood education.
-Wanting to excel in her dream of becoming an childhood educator, Belka decided to join one of the extra curricular activities that NCC has to offer: the Monroe County Education Association.
-This is an association that is dedicated to hosting events, and holding fundraisers for other organizations in regards to child services.
+Wanting to excel in her dream of becoming a childhood educator, Belka decided to join one of the extracurricular activities that NCC has to offer: the Monroe County Education Association.
+This is an association that is dedicated to hosting events and holding fundraisers for other organizations in regards to child services.

 “It really supported me and helped me grow my knowledge and passion in childhood community education,” said Belka.
 “Even though there were some people that didn’t even major in childhood education, their passion in community service really influenced me as a person.”